ome/www.openmicroscopy.org/_posts/2016-05-04-folders-upcoming.md

 contain images regardless of ROIs.
-One may expect the graphical clients to ignore this experimental feature, relying instead on folder-image linkage via ROIs as above, but the additional `imageLinks` property of folder objects may be useful for grouping images in a different way within a hierarchy.
+One may expect the graphical clients to ignore this experimental feature, relying instead on folder-image linkage via ROIs as above, but the additional `imageLinks` property of Folder objects may be useful for grouping images in a different way within a hierarchy.

-One concern with writing scripts may be that processing an arbitrarily deep folder hierarchy could require many separate calls to the `IQuery` query service.
-OMERO 5.3.0 will include two new `Request` subclasses for queries, `FindParents` and `FindChildren`, that can be used to traverse hierarchies arbitrarily far in one call: for instance, to ask which images are contained in a set of folders or in any of their subfolders.
+One concern with writing scripts may be that processing an arbitrarily deep Folder hierarchy could require many separate calls to the `IQuery` query service.
+OMERO 5.3.0 will include two new `Request` subclasses for queries, `FindParents` and `FindChildren`, that can be used to traverse hierarchies arbitrarily far in one call: for instance, to ask which images are contained in a set of Folders or in any of their subfolders.

 ## The future of Folders

-We have considered proposals for containing other objects, like plates, wells and annotations, in folders.
-One can imagine that someday folders may supersede everything from tag sets to datasets but, in starting out by allowing only a couple of kinds of content, and then only in a strict tree of folders, we take a conservative approach that allows us to adjust our plans based on how the community reacts to the introduction of folders in OMERO.
-We will welcome your input on how you see folders being used in your workflows.
+We have considered proposals for containing other objects, like plates, wells and annotations, in Folders.
+One can imagine that someday Folders may supersede everything from tag sets to datasets but, in starting out by allowing only a couple of kinds of content, and then only in a strict tree of Folders, we take a conservative approach that allows us to adjust our plans based on how the community reacts to the introduction of Folders in OMERO.
+We welcome your input on how you see Folders being used in your workflows.